France has become one of the most sought-after study-abroad destinations.

 France is home to a large and diverse international community.
 This makes it an incredible place for students to build a global network and experience an international community.

-French universities welcome students from all over the world.
-It offers them a supportive environment in which to pursue their academic goals.
+French universities welcome students from around the world and offer a supportive environment for pursuing their academic goals.

 (iv) Affordable Tuition Fees

-The tuition fees vary, especially for international students.
+Tuition fees vary, particularly for international students.
 It depends on the course and university.

-Yet, France offers affordable tuition fees compared to other study-abroad destinations.
-It is relatively less than the United States and the United Kingdom.
+Yet France offers lower tuition fees than many other study-abroad destinations.
+It is lower than in the United States and the United Kingdom.

-Plus, there are tons of scholarships available for international students.
+Additionally, there are many scholarships available for international students.
 This makes it an appealing place for international students studying in Europe.

 (v) Job Opportunities during and after studies

 France is home to the world’s largest and most successful companies.
-As an effect, it is a hub for job options.
+As a result, it is a hub for job options.

 Studying in France enables students to network and find career choices with hundreds of companies.
 You can connect with experts, professionals, and researchers in various fields.
 It contributes to your future career path.

-As a student, you can avail of a work permit or post-study visa during your stay in France.
-You can also do part-time jobs to support your expenses.
+As a student, you can obtain a work permit or a post-study visa during your stay in France.
+You can also work part-time to pay for your expenses.

-French law enables foreign students to work up to 964 hours annually.
+French law allows foreign students to work up to 964 hours per year.
 This is 60% of the maximum allowable working hours.
-The minimum wage is €9.22/hour after in hand.
-So, working 10 hours weekly at minimum pay is around €92 net.
+The minimum wage is €9.22/hour after tax.
+Working 10 hours per week at minimum pay is approximately €92 net.

 Read — (i) Scholarships in South Korea (ii) Scholarships in China (iii) Scholarships in Japan.